 Discerning True Wisdom

-Today there are many ‘Bible’ teachers — pastors, ministers, and spiritual leaders — who have the knowledge of a thousand different things, yet they have little or no knowledge of Yahuwah Elohim [the LORD God], and of His goodness and wisdom!
+There are many ‘Bible’ teachers — pastors, ministers, and spiritual leaders — who have the knowledge of a thousand different things, yet they have little or no knowledge of Yahuwah Elohim [the Hebrew name for the LORD God]!

-- “Will this ‘wisdom’ help me to prepare as a Chaste Bride for the Bridegroom — or is it a side-issue, a distraction, something that is popular among the Foolish Virgins?”
+- “Will this ‘wisdom’ help me to prepare as a Virtuous Bride for the Bridegroom — or is it a side-issue, a distraction, something that is popular among the Foolish Virgins?”

-Notice also, another hidden pitfall seen in the following passage:
+Notice also, another hidden pitfall that is seen in the following passage:

 “The way of a fool is right in his own eyes” (Proverbs 12:15a).

-As we begin to dig for the treasure of true wisdom, we will discover that much of what we find appears to be against what we already think is right, and true.
+As we begin to dig for the treasure of true wisdom, we will discover that much of what we find appears to be against what we already think is right and true.
 We will soon find that some of what we have already learned from others is not true wisdom, but is the rubble and debris of man-made religious doctrines and mixtures!
-The only guard we have is to read the Scriptures for ourselves, and to personally investigate each Bible doctrine for ourselves, comparing them against what the Scriptures actually say.

 Remembering Our Goal